-Environment and Energy Policy:
+Environment and Energy Policy

-Manipal Academy of Higher Education endeavors to promote community welfare, environmental protection and efficient energy use to a level of performance that moves “beyond compliance”.
+Manipal Academy of Higher Education endeavours to promote community welfare, environmental protection and efficient energy use to a level of performance that moves “beyond compliance”.
 Striving to set a benchmark on a National and International level for education, healthcare, environment and energy management.
-MAHE is committed to cleaner and greener campuses*.
+MAHE is committed to cleaner and greener campuses.
 To realize this vision, the University commits to:

 Environmental best practices within MAHE campus